 And don’t quote Wilde’s ‘all art is quite useless‘.
 Unknowingly, in this witticism Wilde precluded Sartre who would say that culture doesn’t save or justify anyone – but that it is the mirror in which humanity sees itself.
 Considering that the Wildean phrase comes from The Portrait of Dorian Gray, culture or art as the mirror symbolically connects Wilde and Sartre.
 Perhaps it is good if humanity finally notices that it spends more time destructing and inflicting pain instead of learning to love.
 But will it finally start doing something about it?

-Turned out I was thinking about a Moldovan band O-Zone, who burst onto the European music scene a couple of years ago, dancing away on a plane’s wings (in their clip, at least) to the song ‘Dragostea din Tei’ (something almost untranslatable, as Wikipedia tells us, which interpretation ranges from ‘Love of the Lime Tree’ through ‘Love among Young People’ to ‘Love at First Sight’).
-I knew they were singing the name ‘Picasso’ in one of the lines, but I never looked for lyrics, to be honest.
+Turned out I was thinking about a Moldovan band O-Zone, who burst onto the European music scene a couple of years ago, dancing away on a plane’s wings (in their clip, at least) to the song ‘Dragostea din Tei’.
+It is something practically untranslatable, as Wikipedia tells us.
+The interpretation ranges from ‘Love of the Lime Tree’ through ‘Love among Young People’ to ‘Love at First Sight’.
+I knew they were singing the name ‘Picasso’ in one of the lines, but I never looked up the lyrics, to be honest.
 Two years later I finally found myself sufficiently intrigued, and as I don’t know Romanian, I had to go with a German translation.
 The line in which the Spaniard’s name was mentioned is:

 Award-winning Multilingual Arts and Culture Blog Since 2006